skycloudpro/skycloud-SDK/README.md

 <h1>OFFICIAL PHP SDK FOR SKYCLOUD (sCloud) scloud.live</h1>

-A simple Lightweight SDK-LIBRARY For The Skycloud API -  by skycloud https://developers.scloud.live
+A simple Lightweight and Powerful SDK-LIBRARY For The Skycloud API -  by skycloud https://developers.scloud.live